sambitcreate/learn-python/README.md

 - Follow the existing TypeScript and React patterns
 - Use Tailwind CSS for styling
 - Ensure components are accessible and responsive

+## 🚧 Roadmap
+- MDX content pipeline to replace inline HTML lessons and eliminate `dangerouslySetInnerHTML`
+- In-browser Python runner using Pyodide with sandboxed tests per challenge
+- Static search index from content frontmatter for richer search and SEO metadata
 - Add comments for complex logic
 - Test your changes across different browsers